kineticman/DeepLinks/README.md

 ---

 ## Acknowledgements
-Built by Brad Herrold and collaborators.
+Built by Kineticman and collaborators.